|Deep Ellum Dallas, 1959|

 The Deep Ellum district in downtown Dallas started out as a African-American commercial area in Dallas.
 In the early part of the last century it was known as a hotbed of blues and jazz.
 Blind Lemon Jefferson and Lead Belly worked there as street musicians.

 And apparently, during an era of segregation, it was a place, where black and white musicians played together before integrated audiences.
-This 10-minute 1985 documentary by Alan Govenar features folks who were there talking about those times.
+A 10-minute 1985 documentary by Alan Govenar features folks who were there talking about those times.
+(The documentary disappeared from YouTube since I first posted this. but you can rent it for 99 cents HERE, and below is a trailer:)

 But outside of Dallas, fans of blues, country and rockabilly might best know Deep Ellum from a great American tune that celebrates the neighborhood as a red light district, a place where you can find redheads who "never give a man a chance"; where you have to keep your money in your shoes and where police officers expect $15 bribes.
 A sinful place where preachers lay their Bibles down and good gals become hardened.